-2010 Mathematics Subject Classification.
+Mathematics Subject Classification.
 65H04, 37F80, 37N30, 68W30.

 Key words and phrases.
-Weierstrass, root-finding methods, attracting cycle, escaping orbits.
+Weierstrass, Durand-Kerner, root-finding methods, attracting cycle, escaping orbits.

-quadratically near the roots, so it is often used to polish approximate roots.
+An interesting method is Newton's, which may well be the best-known method; it approximates one root at a time.
+This is a simple method that is stable and converges quadratically near simple roots, so it is often used to polish approximate roots.
 However, it is an iterated rational map, so it is "chaotic" on its Julia set, and its global dynamics is hard to describe.
 In particular, it is well known to be not generally convergent: there are open sets of polynomials and open sets of starting points on which the Newton dynamics does not converge to any root, but rather to an attracting periodic orbit ("an attracting cycle") of period 2 or higher.
 Its use has thus often been discouraged.
 However, in recent years quite some theory has been developed about its global dynamics and its expected (rather efficient) speed of convergence.
-At the same time, it has been used in practice successfully to find all roots of polynomials of degree exceeding 10° in remarkable speed.
+At the same time, it has been used in practice successfully to find all roots of polynomials of degree exceeding 10 in remarkable speed.
 Some of these results are described in Section 2.
 Therefore, Newton's method stands out as one that at the same time has good theory and performs well in practice.

-The focus of our work is on the Weierstrass iteration method, also known as the Durand-Kerner-method.
-For this method, we are not aware of any global theory of its dynamics, but it is well known in practice to find all roots of a complex polynomial in all cases, except in the presence of obvious symmetries: for instance, when the polynomial is real but some of its roots are not, then any purely real vector of starting points cannot converge to the roots, since the method respects complex conjugation.
+The focus of our work is on the Weierstrass iteration method [Wei91], also known as the Durand-Kerner-method [Dur60, Ker66].
+For this method, we are not aware of any global theory of its dynamics, but it is well known that in practice it usually finds all roots of a complex polynomial (except in the presence of obvious symmetries: for instance, when the polynomial is real but some of its roots are not, then any purely real vector of starting points cannot converge to the roots because the method respects complex conjugation).